CSUChico-CSCI340/CSCI340-KernelHacking/README.md

 For this assignment you will be doing the following:

 1. Get the latest Linux kernel source for Ubuntu 22.04
-2. <strike>Compile the latest Linux kernel source for Ubuntu 22.04</strike>
-3. Compile a Hello World kernel module
+2. Compile a Hello World kernel module
-4. Write a kernel module to create and modify a /proc file
+3. Write a kernel module to create and modify a /proc file

 In this document we will walk through the steps to do items 1-3 above.
 The code for the Hello World kernel module can be found on my website along with this writeup.
 Details on item 4 are found later in this document.